-The Patagonia utility provides drinking water as well as wastewater collection and treatment services to residential and commercial customers.
-Both improvements to the wastewater collection system and construction of the existing WWTP were completed in 2004 with funding provided from NADB.
+The Patagonia utility provides drinking water, as well as wastewater collection and treatment services, to residential and commercial customers.
+Improvements to the wastewater collection system and construction of the existing WWTP were completed in 2004 and were partially funded with a Border Environment Infrastructure Fund (BEIF) grant from NADB.

-The sewage collection system operates by gravity and consists of approximately four miles of sewer collections lines (6, 8, and 10-inch gravity sanitary sewer pipes), serving 464 connections.
-Wastewater is conveyed to the Patagonia wastewater treatment plant (WWTP) located on the west side of Patagonia just north of SR 82.
+The wastewater collection system operates by gravity and consists of approximately four miles of 6-, 8- and 10-inch gravity sewer lines, serving 464 connections.
+Wastewater is conveyed to the Patagonia Wastewater Treatment Plant located on the west side of Patagonia just north of SR 82.

-The WWTP is an extended aeration system, which includes head works, an anoxic basin for denitrification, two aeration basins, a clarifier, a three-basin chlorine contact chamber, a dechlorination and a flow meter chamber, an aerobic sludge digester, and sludge processing
+The WWTP is an extended aeration system, which includes headworks, an anoxic basin for denitrification, two aeration basins, a secondary clarifier, a three-basin chlorine contact chamber, de-chlorination and flow meter, an aerobic sludge digester and sludge processing equipment.
+The

-^{}Some of the homes have private wells and are not connected to the town's distribution system.
+\\Some of the homes have private wells and are not connected to the Patagonia distribution system.

-3 Source: U.S. Census Bureau 2020
+&lt;sup>3 Source: U.S. Census Bureau 2020.

-4 Source: Ibid.
+&lt;sup>4 Source: Ibid.

-5 Source: Ibid.
+&lt;sup>5 Source: Ibid.

-equipment.
-The WWTP has an average daily flow of 45,000 gpd, and a capacity of 110,000 gpd.
+WWTP has a capacity of 110,000 gpd and currently receives an average daily flow of 45,000 gpd.
 Figure 2 shows the WWTP site.